Zynga CEO says stock slide not hurting recruiting

-RANCHO PALOS VERDES, Calif., May 30 (Reuters) - Zynga Inc Chief Executive Mark Pincus said the recent slide in the company’s stock price has not hindered employee recruitment, and it was too early to tell whether the $183 million purchase of the game “Draw Something” has been a success.
+RANCHO PALOS VERDES, California (Reuters) - Zynga Inc (ZNGA.O) Chief Executive Mark Pincus said the recent slide in the company’s stock price has not hindered employee recruitment, and it was too early to tell whether the $183 million purchase of the game “Draw Something” has been a success.

 Pincus said Zynga had “talks” with the company that makes the popular “Angry Birds” game in the past, in response to a question about whether Zynga had tried to acquire the game.